A Method for On-Orbit Calibration of the VLAST-P Electromagnetic Calorimeter: On-Orbit Calibration of the Electromagnetic Calorimeter

 In the actual space environment, secondary particles, most of which are protons, also exist under space conditions, typically with energies below $10\,\mathrm{GeV}$.
 These secondary particles originate from interactions between high-energy primary cosmic rays and atmospheric atoms, producing cascades of new particles through nuclear reactions.
 According to the AMS proton flux measurements, the integral flux of secondary protons accounts for approximately 40\% of the total integral flux of all protons in the equatorial region~\cite{SecondaryProton}.
 In this study, secondary protons are modeled using the kinetic energy distribution measured by AMS, with arrival directions sampled isotropically from a source sphere.
 The simulation results show that the hit multiplicity distribution follows an approximately exponential decay, indicating that most secondary protons deposit energy in only a few crystals.
 The energy distribution of secondary protons is broader compared to that of primary protons.
 The selection efficiency of secondary protons is about half of the primary efficiency.
 These secondary events are combined with the primary proton events in proportion to their respective integral fluxes.

 The on-orbit MIP calibration results show that the energy deposition spectrum of protons follows a Landau-like distribution, with the most probable value (MPV) measured at $112.9\,\mathrm{MeV}$ in a single CsI(Tl) unit, as shown in figure~\ref{fig:Cell_12_Proton}.
 In the case of helium nuclei (He), it should be emphasized that their flux in space is also considerable, making them suitable for detector calibration.
 Compared with protons, helium nuclei are almost free from secondary components, as the production of secondary helium through nuclear interactions is extremely rare.
 A comparable distribution is obtained for helium nuclei, whose MPV is $443.4\,\mathrm{MeV}$, nearly four times that of the proton MIP, depicted in figure~\ref{fig:Cell_12_Helium}.
 This scaling behavior can be naturally understood from the Bethe--Bloch formalism, where the stopping power of charged particles in matter is approximately proportional to the square of their charge number ($Z^2$).
 As helium nuclei carry twice the charge of protons ($Z=2$), their energy deposition is therefore expected to be enhanced by a factor of about four, in good agreement with the observed ratio.
-Furthermore, observations suggest that secondary cosmic rays mainly come from regions near the sources and from the general interstellar medium~\cite{SecondaryGeneral}.